Puppy Parent Info

 FOOD

-I free feed puppies under 4 months of age.
-This means I leave a bowl of food down at all times for them to graze.
-You can transition your puppy to 2 or 3 scheduled meals per day if you prefer.
+I typically free-feed puppies under 4 months of age.
+This means I leave a bowl of food down at all times for them to graze when they’re hungry.
+You can transition your puppy to 3 scheduled meals per day if you prefer.

 They are eating dry food at this age.
 Don’t give canned food as it can upset their stomach.
 If you feel they aren’t eating enough you can add warm water to a small bowl of dry food.
 The water will soak into the food and soften it.
 They really like this!
 You can also offer plain cooked chicken as a treat or mixed into their food.